kippesp/Nand2Tetris/my_computer/12/README.md

 ## Screen.jack

-Originally I didn't want to do my own Screen routines, but I didn't find satisfactory existing Jack implementations that didn't suffer from exceptionally poor performance.
+Originally I didn't want to do my own Screen routines, but I was unsuccssful in finding satisfactory Jack implementations that didn't suffer from exceptionally poor performance.
 Further, the book's diagonal line drawing routine only permitted either the x- or y-coordinate to change per step, resulting in a 45-degree line looking fairly bad.
 After some research, the diagonal special-case became an implemenation of Bresenham's line algorithm.
-As it happens, from my experiments, of various slopped lines, the reference JackOS is using this as well.
+Interestingly, and from my experiments of various slopped lines, the reference JackOS is using this algorithm as well.

 The drawRectangle() was also optimized since my MerlinJack game suffered a noticable slowness with the repeated drawLine() version.

+An internal div_mod() routine exists for divide computations which require both the quotient and modulus as output.

 UPDATE: The drawRectangle() was needlessly complicated.